Managing Unemployment Insurance Claims

 How Unemployment Insurance Works

 Unemployment insurance (UI) provides temporary income to workers who lose their jobs through no fault of their own.
-Employers fund UI through payroll taxes, and your tax rate is directly influenced by the number and cost of claims against your account.
+Employers fund UI through payroll taxes, and your tax rate is influenced by several factors, including the number and cost of claims against your account, the size of your payroll, and state-specific calculations.

 Responding to Claims